CBICA/niCHART/docs/contents/userguide.rst

 frame.
 After running the plugin ``Harmonization``, the necessary standardized features are available.
-The computation of the scores runs asyncronously, which means that the rest of the user interface remains operational.
+The computation of the scores runs asynchronously, which means that the rest of the user interface remains operational.

 .. figure:: images/ScreenshotSPARE.png